c17hawke/aiml-py-common-utils/README.md

-# AIML PYTHON COMMON UTILS
+# AIML Python Common Utilities

-This repository contains the most commonly used utilities that can be used in almost any AIML application.
+This repository provides a collection of utilities that are frequently used in various AIML applications.

-## Current Version contains the following utilities -
+## Current Version Features

+The current version includes the following utilities:

-### 1. Read YAML file and return the ConfigBox type object -
+### 1. YAML File Reader

-for a yaml file like this -
+This utility reads a YAML file and returns a ConfigBox type object.
+For instance, given a YAML file with the following content:

 ```yaml
 # Scalars